facebookresearch/habitat-lab/README.md

 **Directive options:**

+NOTE, Be aware of spaces, and backtick should be used, not single quote

 - :param \<VARIABLE NAME>:\<VARIABLE NAME DESCRIPTION>
   - Should be used for parameter descriptions

 - :data \<VARIABLE NAME>: \<VARIABLE NAME VALUE>
-  - Should be used for global variables
+  - Should be used for class parameters, ENUMS

 - :return: \<DESCRIPTION OF FUNCTION OUTPUT>
   - Used at function level